dhrone/Raspdac-Display/README.md

      :: Proceed with installation?
 [Y/n]
      ```
-     I recommend that you NOT proceed with the installation as in my system, it seemed to destablize the system.
-YMMV.
+     Reminder: Do NOT proceed with the installation as it appears to destablize the system!!!

    * B.  Add WiringPi package.
 This is needed to support the power management feature of the V3 DAC.
 You can skip this for the RaspDac V2.
      ```